shopsys/monorepo-tools/packages/migrations/README.md

 * `shopsys:migrations:check-schema` checks if database schema is satisfying ORM.
 * `shopsys:migrations:count` returns count of migrations to execute.
 * `shopsys:migrations:migrate` executes all database migrations in one transaction.
-* `shopsys:migrations:generate` generate database migrations if necessary.
+* `shopsys:migrations:generate` generates database migrations if necessary (prompts you to choose if you are developing more than one bundle).

 This bundle uses [DoctrineMigrationsBundle](https://symfony.com/doc/current/bundles/DoctrineMigrationsBundle), so you have to install both.